Start9Labs/documentation/site/source/service-guides/lightning/alby-lnd.rst

 .. note:: We are going to connect using Tor so that Alby will be able to connect from anywhere.

 #.
-Make sure you are already :ref:`running Tor<connecting-tor>` on your system and we suggest using Firefox which must be :ref:`configured to use Tor.<configuring-ff>`
+Make sure you are already :ref:`running Tor<connecting-tor>` on your system and we suggest using Firefox which must be :ref:`configured to use Tor.<tor-ff>`

 #.
 Download the Alby extension by visiting the `Alby Github <https://github.com/getAlby/lightning-browser-extension#installation>`_, selecting your browser, and installing.
 #.
 On the Alby welcome screen, select **Get Started**.